CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricSwitchControlPolicy.md

 ```

 ### -VlanPortOptimizationEnabled
 To enable or disable the VLAN port count optimization.
-This feature will always be enabled for\nCisco UCS Fabric Interconnect 9108 100G and also enabled on the IMM 6.x Bundle version and onwards.
+This feature will always be enabled for\nCisco UCS Fabric Interconnect 9108 100G and also enabled on the IMM 6.x Bundle version and onwards.\nVLAN Port Count Optimization is not applicable for Unified Edge, so this setting cannot be configured.

 ```yaml
 Type: bool